Category: Cookies

 Travel Bites

-Shortbread is perfect for a box, they travel well, keep longer than drop cookies and just happen to be my favorite cookie.
+Shortbread is perfect for a box, they travel well, keep longer than drop cookies, and happen to be my favorite kind of cookie.
 I found the perfect recipe in Nick Malgeri’s Modern Baker.
-Using your food processor to make these cookies really makes it quick and easy.
+Using your food processor for these cookies makes it quick and easy.
 This is one bowl (albeit, a food processor bowl) territory.

 Process the nuts with the sugar until FINELY ground, add flour and baking powder, pulse to combine, add cold butter, and pulse until the dough is powdery then STOP.
 Pour this mass into your prepared pan and press it down with a lightly floured flat glass or your hand.
 Use a spray bottle to mist the dough with water which will help the nuts adhere to the dough.

 Use either lightly salted or unsalted macadamia nuts.
 I bought macadamias at Trader Joe’s, a bag of each, salted and unsalted.
-I used a 2:1 ratio of salted to unsalted nuts both in the cookie and on the top.
+I used a 2:1 ratio of salted to unsalted nuts in the cookie and on the top.
 Cut the recipe in half and bake in an 8×8 pan as I did…cause I would eat the whole damn pan if given the chance.

 Grind nuts by pulsing in a food processor or chopping by hand.
 You want the pieces fairly small, but not pulverized.
 The nuts provide both flavor and texture.
 Line the pan with parchment.
 The OG recipe calls for lifting the cookies out of the pan using the parchment but that’s pretty hard to do and not crack it.
 I let them cool for a couple of minutes and then used a bench scraper to cut the still-warm shortbread into squares before removing them from the pan.
 Easy-peasy.